 For more on recording at home click here.

-Suggested bundles for a home recording studio set up
+Setting up a cheap home recording studio

 Budget range – Ableton, Focusrite package, KRKs

-Mid range – Logic, Focusrite Soundcard, KRKs/HS5s, SE 2200a Mic
+Mid-range – Logic, Focusrite Soundcard, KRKs/HS5s, SE 2200a Mic

 - Make the most of your phone!
-Steve Lacy used an iRig and an iPhone for ‘Pride’ on Kendrick Lamar’s Grammy and Pulitzer prize winning album, ‘Damn’
+Steve Lacy used an iRig and an iPhone for ‘Pride’ on Kendrick Lamar’s Grammy and Pulitzer Prize-winning album, ‘Damn’.

 - As with guitar cabs, drums can be harder to capture in smaller homes and, as a result, can damage relationships with the neighbours.
 Sampling pads such as Rolands SPD-SX can be a useful alternative.

 - To improve your workflow, consider purchasing a small MIDI USB keyboard. such as the M-Audio Keystation would be suitable.
-It can significantly improve speed of workflow.
+It can significantly improve the speed of workflow.